 Doing it right.
 Worthy of the Title.

 I believe that the general occupation title Tradesperson as applied to those who maintain industrial systems and machines is a bit weak in its capability to communicate the complexity and importance of the work.
 There is indeed science involved in industrial maintenance work and so perhaps the title Para-engineer or Machine Medic carries more of the reality of the job today.
 There is a science to understanding the sounds that machines make and the noises that indicate that a problem is developing.
 Vibrations, odors and heat levels all come in to play as well for an observant machinery doctor.
+Diagnosis of system problems involves a sound scientific approach and often utilizes sophisticated tools and data analyzers.

 Art vs. Science